LoydNgei/LoydNgei/README.md

-Hello 👋

-**LoydNgei/LoydNgei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hello, My name is Loyd Ngei.
+An aspiring Backend engineer

 - 🔭 I’m currently a Software engineering student at AlxAfrica
 - 🌱 I’m currently learning Backend engineering
-- 📫 How to reach me: ...
+- 📫 How to reach me: